 The United States has what is arguably the most complex healthcare system in the world.
 As a result, changes within the industry are slow.
 To understand what may come, it helps to have a deeper understanding of healthcare’s complexity.

-Many factors are involved in implementing and enforcing change in healthcare.
+Many factors are involved in implementing and enforcing a change in healthcare.
 Complex and slow-to-change policies are an obvious factor, but environmental and technological factors also contribute to changes in healthcare.
-Illness trends, doctor demographics and technology also contribute to shifts in our overall healthcare system.
+Illness trends, doctor demographics, and technology also contribute to shifts in our overall healthcare system.
 As our society evolves, our healthcare requirements naturally evolve.

 Historical Changes in Healthcare